uboslinux/ubos-website/content/docs/developers/faq/setup-developer-vm-apple-silicon-parallels.md

      # sgdisk --clear /dev/sda
      ```

-   * Create the partitions (UEFI, /boot and /) and change them to the right types:
+   * Create the partitions (UEFI, /boot and /) and change them to the right types.
+     The boot directory needs more space than on the PC:

      ```
      # sgdisk --new=1::+1M /dev/sda
-     # sgdisk --new=2::+100M /dev/sda
+     # sgdisk --new=2::+512M /dev/sda
      # sgdisk --new=3:: /dev/sda
      # sgdisk --typecode=1:EF02 /dev/sda
      # sgdisk --typecode=2:EF00 /dev/sda